+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 Here is an estimate for a gorilla trip in Uganda:

-• 2 days gorilla tour costs over $1300, inclusive of the gorilla permit.
+- A 2-day gorilla tour costs over $1400, inclusive of the gorilla permit.

-• 3 days gorilla watching trip in Uganda can cost about USD 1500 with a gorilla permit inclusive.
+- A 3-day gorilla-watching trip in Uganda can cost about USD 1600 with a gorilla permit included.

 You’re advised to book your gorilla trekking Uganda tours with reliable tour operators.